Jaro, Iloilo City: Architecture and historical landmarks

-The present Municipio de Jaro has been restored and turned into as the regional headquarters of the National Museum of the Philippines for Iloilo and Western Visayas.
+The present Municipio de Jaro has been restored and turned into the regional headquarters of the National Museum of the Philippines for Iloilo and Western Visayas.

 The arrival of the Americans in the early 1900s brought with them the Protestant brand of faith, and Central Philippine University is one of the several known institutions built by them.
 It was founded in 1905 through a grant given by the American industrialist, oil magnate and philanthropist John D. Rockefeller by the American Baptist missionary William Valentine.
 Central Philippine University is the First university in the City of Jaro and the first Baptist founded and second American university in Asia.
 The university has more than 40 buildings with some that dates back to the early 20th century possessing American colonial architecture.

 The university pioneered the work-study program which was later patterned and followed by other institutions; established the oldest student governing body in Asia, the Central Philippine University Republic; and has established the first nursing school in the Philippines, the Union Mission Hospital Training School for Nurses, the present day Central Philippine University College of Nursing.
 It has the biggest library collection in Western Visayas and it is also the first university in the Western Visayas that has been declared as a National Landmark/Historical Landmark by the National Historical Commission of the Philippines.

 Some of the heritage structures found within the radius of the Plaza Jaro include:

 The Palacio Arzobispal (Archbishop's Palace).
 The residence of the Archbishop of Jaro, it is located southwest of the Jaro Cathedral and southeast of the Plaza Jaro.